 For more information, please refer to the transfer to another hospital Frequently Asked Questions (PDF 232KB).

 To find out more about the visiting hours, services and contact details of peri-urban hospitals, visit our A-Z of country hospitals page or access the information sheets below:

-In situations of high demand, SA Health may seek to postpone non-urgent overnight elective surgery.
-Urgent overnight surgery and same day surgery will continue.
+In situations of high demand, SA Health may seek to postpone non-urgent elective surgery.

 If your elective surgery needs to be postponed, where possible, you will be provided with a minimum 24 hours’ notice by phone.

 If your elective surgery is postponed, your surgery will be rescheduled in a timely manner to ensure you receive your treatment as soon as possible.

 For more information, please refer to the postponement of non-urgent elective surgery Frequently Asked Questions (PDF 64KB).

 Should you need medical support during this time, please consider seeing a General Practitioner (GP).
 In an emergency, always call triple zero (000) for an ambulance.

 For more information on care options, please visit our Emergency Departments are for Emergencies page.